Cherry Shrimp Selective Breeding Guide For Beginners

 • With selective breeding, you’ll get much higher quality offspring in the later generations

-• You’ll take the color of your cherry shrimps to a whole another level
+• You’ll take the color of your cherry shrimp to a whole other level

 • If you want to sell shrimps, you’ll get a much higher price selling higher quality cherry shrimps